getify/You-Dont-Know-JS/async & performance/ch3.md

 If you don't explicitly resolve with a value either way, the value is `undefined`, as is typical in JS.
 But whatever the value, it will always be passed to all registered (and appropriate -- fulfillment or rejection)callbacks, either *now* or in the future.

-**Something to be aware of:** If you call `resolve(..)` or `reject(..)` with multiple parameters, all subsequent parameters beyond the first will be silently ignored.
+**Something to be aware of:** If you call `fulfill(..)` or `reject(..)` with multiple parameters, all subsequent parameters beyond the first will be silently ignored.
 While that might seem a violation of the guarantee we just described, it's not exactly, because it constitutes an invalid usage of the Promise mechanism.
-Other invalid usages of the API (such as calling `resolve(..)` multiple times) are similarly *protected*, so the Promise behavior here is consistent (if not a tiny bit frustrating).
+Other invalid usages of the API (such as calling `fulfill(..)` multiple times) are similarly *protected*, so the Promise behavior here is consistent (if not a tiny bit frustrating).

 If you want to pass along multiple values, you must wrap them in another single value that you pass, such as an `array` or an `object`.